fearlessfrog/MSFS_Universal_Announcer/README.md

 This application is provided free of charge.
 The software does not include any copyrighted sound files - users must obtain compatible sound files separately.

-This app is in no way associated, approved or condoned by FenixSim Ltd.
+This app is in no way associated, approved or condoned by FenixSim Ltd, Navigraph or FSDreamTeam.

-If you paid for this application, I'm sorry - especially as it's a bit fugly.

 (c) 2025 fearlessfrog